If packing up everything for a semester abroad trip in a couple of suitcases seems a little overwhelming …. just use this packing list.

 — Gloves & Scarves & Hats

-Feel free to cater your categories — if you'll be visiting or volunteering in the Dominican Republic and Haiti, you probably doesn’t need a category for “Gloves & Scarves”.
+Feel free to cater your categories — if you'll be visiting or volunteering in the Caribbean or Africa, you probably doesn’t need a category for “Gloves & Scarves”.

 You can modify a packing list like this if you don't want to brainstorm your own categories or subcategories.